 The Corporation's executive compensation reflects the Corporation's desire to attract and retain top level executives required to ensure the success of the Corporation's short-term and long-term goals, to motivate the executive officers in achieving and exceeding the goals of the Corporation, and to remunerate its executives at a level commensurate with other executives with similar levels of responsibility in the industry.
 The basis for compensation to be paid to each Named Executive Officer ("NEO"), including the CEO, consists of a base amount and performance-oriented incentive compensation.
 Incentive compensation is contingent upon both the short-term and the long-term performance of the Corporation and the Named Executive Officer's contribution towards that performance.
 Each year, the Compensation Committee reviews the total annual compensation payable to each NEO, including the CEO, with respect to all elements of their compensation.
-The review includes a competitive analysis of the elements of the compensation, including base salary, annual bonus, long-term incentive program, retirement and pension benefits and other compensation, along with the objectives and principles used to design the compensation philosophy and program, and the alignment to compensation and performance of peer groups.
-Based on market studies performed, adjustments were made in January 2020 to the annual bonus and DSU components of the total annual compensation to reflect market realignment.
-The CEO's annual bonus and DSU's payout percentages increased from 50% to 80%, and all other NEO's annual bonus percentages increased from 35% to 50%.
+The review includes a competitive analysis of the elements of the compensation, along with the objectives and principles used to design the compensation philosophy and program, and the alignment to compensation and performance of peer groups.
+The CEO's eligible annual bonus is 80% of annual base salary and the DSU's payout percentages is 60% of the annual incentive awarded.
+All other NEO's annual bonus is 50% of their annual base salary and their DSU percentage is 50% of their annual incentive awarded.